nuchana/Secure-your-password/README.md

 4. Generate btn when use click the button to get user options.

 5. However, when I check the result, the password didn't match to what character types I picked earlier.
 I did all steps logically so not sure what I missed.
-Please help address this issue in your comments when you check my work
+Please help address this issue in your comments when you check my work.
+Thank you!

 ## Review